 Finally, you can use telemetry to simply gather information.
 The right collection of sensors can help you track which drivers adhere to local traffic laws, how often trucks speed or idle, general driving habits, and more.
 With this information, you can do everything from making better hiring decisions to improving the entire supply chain.

 Telemetry and built-in sensors are also useful for more localized industries like taxis and public transportation.
-Gathering insights on local conditions and driver behavior can make all the difference in the costs of running a local business.
+Gathering insights on local conditions and driver behaviour can make all the difference in the costs of running a local business.
 Any industry where fleet management is a priority can see significant benefits from implementing these tools.

 What benefits?
 While the direct benefits are the information and control gained by knowing exactly how your fleet behaves, there’s also a critical, indirect benefit: lower costs.
 Implementing IoT technology and telemetry in your fleet gives you actionable insights.